lucasallan/sh286.github.io/_posts/2014-05-26-fixing-concurrency-issues-with-active-record-in-a-rack-application.markdown

 Unfortunately it's not very handy to pass all my ActiveRecord calls to this block.

-I can easily forget to pass it and every time this code being executed I'd lose one of my connections and after a few times I will end up running out of db connections and an exception will be raised.
+I can easily forget to pass it and every time this code gets executed I'd lose one of my connections.
+After a few times I will end up running out of db connections and an exception will be raised.

-So to fix it, I created a simple monkey patch that will make all the active_records calls use this block by default:
+To fix it, I created a simple monkey patch that will make all the active_record calls use this block by default:

 ```Ruby
 module ActiveRecord